 Graceful Melody tilted his head slightly at the wolf's particular wording and gave Riffraff a curious look, which prompted the horse to shrug awkwardly.
 "I didn’t come through the gateway with them, per se.
 After I got lost in the hole you and Dusey made, I…just kind of came tumbling out of theirs, after all that shooting was done with."

 "It was pretty awkward an' amazin'," Mahihko supplied with a half-grin.
 "So yeah, we almost all got shot up, but luckily we were able to settle our differences, an' everything turned out just peachy."

 "Did you go the distance with all those boys over there?
 That sounds like your kind of method," Graceful grumbled.

 "No, no, thank gods, he didn’t," Riffraff muttered in response.

-Mahihko beamed and deftly undid the sleeves of the sweater before holding it up for the light-red chupadore to admire.
-"No, my dear, this is cashmere, and yes, you are more than welcome to try it on if you like, because I bet it would fit your svelte little frame just about perfect."
+Mahihko beamed and deftly undid the sleeves of the sweater before holding it up for the chupadore to admire.
+"No, my dear, this is cashmere, and yes, you are more'n welcome to try it on if you like, because I bet it would fit yer svelte li'l frame just about perfect."

-"That’s because the belt was black and you don’t own any black shoes," Mahihko chided, which made Lone groan and tap a finger irritably against the table.
+"That’s 'cuz the belt was black an' you don’t own any black shoes," Mahihko chided, which made Lone groan and tap a finger irritably against the table.